bellbind/remarkjs-pdf/readme.md

          --pagecommand "{\thispagestyle{empty}}" --preamble "\footskip 2.7cm" remarkjs.com.pdf
 ```

-For example, if you want page numbers in each sheet,
+If you want page numbers in each sheet,
 change the option `--pagecommand "{\thispagestyle{empty}}"` to
 `--pagecommand "{\thispagestyle{plain}}"`.